VincentTam/octo3test/_posts/2017-02-17-simplex-tableau-generation-with-gnu-octave.markdown

 If there're two or more matches for the most negative entry at the
 $z$-row or the ratio vector, [GNU Octave's `find` function][find] returns an array.
 Then the variables `nv` and `ovp` will be *wrong*.
-I'll fix it if I have time in the future.
+<del>I'll fix it if I have time in the future.</del>  Therefore, the
+first element is extracted.
+In fact, any element works.

 Unexpected discovery
 ---